rust-lang/book/nostarch/appendix.md

 ### Keywords Reserved for Future Use

-The following keywords do not have any functionality but are reserved by Rust for potential future use.
+The following keywords do not yet have any functionality but are reserved by Rust for potential future use.

 * `abstract`